 The subscription model of video monetization can be highly successful.
 Look, for example, at lucrative services like Netflix and HBO that reap major profits using it.

 Video platforms may integrate subscription payments into their services as well.
-At DaCast, the same in-window payment system for one-time transactions can handle subscriptions as well.
-Videos—either live or on-demand—can be accessible via either payment option.
+At Dacast, the same in-window payment system for one-time transactions can handle subscriptions as well.
+Videos—either live or on-demand—can be accessed via either payment option.
 You can also set up a single payment method so users can view multiple videos.